 - Basic Requirements: This semester there will be three graded speech assignments.
 You are expected to use topics of your own choice, which meet the guidelines for the specific speech assignment.
 Each speech has a time limit allowing all class speakers to complete the assignment on schedule and to give you practice in fitting materials into a given time allotment.
 Speaking too long or not long enough means your speech does not meet the requirements of the assignment.
 As you prepare your speech, please allow enough time to practice orally so that you can meet these time limits. - Speech Setup: In order to record your speech, you should give some thought to the setup of the room where you will record.
 Think of an area where you have good lighting, sufficient space to move around, and enough seating for 6 observers.
 Outdoor locations may cause a problem with sound quality.
 Set up your webcam and microphone so the instructor has a full view of you during your speech.
 Before and after your speech, you should pan (show) the audience to verify that they are in attendance.
 Your audience may be friends or family, but may not be children.
-Failure to pan the audience will result in a 10% deduction. - Visuals: The speech of Information and Diversity requires PowerPoint or Prezi.
-In order to show your slides in one window and you in the other, check the instructor button when logging onto Mediasite to record.
-It would be a good idea to practice with the equipment early in the week of your speech, to address any technical difficulties.
+Failure to pan the audience will result in a deduction of points.
+Failure to have an audience of at least 5-6 will be a major deduction (10%).
+0-1 audience members is a 20% deduction, 3-4 audience members is a 15% deduction.

-Outlines: Outlines are required for each of the graded speeches.
+- Due to Covid 19, your only live audience should be those living in your immediate household.
+Please let me know if you will not have any audience members and we will work out an alternative for a Zoom audience. - Visuals: The speeches of Information and Diversity and Monroe's Motivated Sequence requires PowerPoint slides (3, one per main point).
+Directions on Mediasite are included in the Blackboard course.
+It would be a good idea to practice with the equipment early in the week of your speech, to address any technical difficulties. - Outlines: Outlines are required for each of the graded speeches.
 Late outlines will receive comments from your instructor but will not be assigned points.
 The outline should include: specific purpose, central idea, a sentence outline of the speech, a list of sources you used in the preparation of the speech, & any other form your instructor may assign.
 Sample outlines are posted as well as instructor videos explaining the construction.